ying32/govcl/README.md

 A: My English is bad.
 You can use Google Translate.

-Q:  What if I want to use the code of this repository and not want to use gitee repository?
+Q:  if I want to use the code of this repository and not want to use gitee repository?
 A:  Do not use the "go get" command.
 First create the directory "%GOPATH%/src/gitee.com/ying32".
 Then use the "git clone" command in this directory.

 ---